-many of these TTP-based protocols, some important application specific properties are maintained.
-But, the subscription to and maintenance of such TTPs are costly.
+ISBN: 978-988-19253-6-7 ISSN: 2078-0958 (Print); ISSN: 2078-0966 (Online) subscription to and maintenance of such TTPs are costly.
 In a second approach, instead of using a TTP, Secrets ate released gradually resulting in so-called Gradual Secret Release (GSR) protocols.
 But, most of such protocols fail to provide application specific properties.
-The challenge is to develop GSR protocols with acceptable fairness for elearning activities, which satisfy the application specific properties.
-Availability of E-payment systems and online banking coupled with the popularity and rising demand of elearning, provides the motivation of this research.

-In this paper we describe briefly some previous work in section II.
-The section III outlines fairness in E-transaction by defining the most required terms and providing symbols and notations and section IV presents the approaches to achieve the practical fairness in E-learning.
-Then we present a model to develop GSR fair exchange protocols for E-learning and also a Practical Fair exchange GSR Protocol along with the analysis of its properties in section V. Section VI concludes the paper by indicating future scope of work.
+The challenge is to develop GSR protocols with acceptable fairness for eassessment activities, which satisfy the application specific properties.
+Availability of E-payment systems and online banking coupled with the popularity and rising demand of elearning, provides the motivation of this research.In this paper we describe briefly some previous work in section 2.
+The section 3 outlines fairness in E-transaction by defining the most required terms and providing symbols and notations and section 4 presents the approaches to achieve the practical fairness in E-learning.
+Then we present a model to develop GSR fair exchange protocols for Elearning and also a Practical Fair exchange GSR Protocol in section 5.
+Section 6 concludes the paper by listing some area of applicability and indicating future scope of work.